Tong Meng (Water Margin): Joining Liangshan

 When Song Jiang is on his way to exile in Jiangzhou (江州; present-day Jiujiang, Jiangxi), a reduced sentence for killing his mistress Yan Poxi, he passes by Jieyang Ridge with his two escorts and stops to eat at Li Li's inn.
 Li knocks them out with his drugged wine.
-Just as Li waits for his men to come help cut up the three, Li Jun and the Tong brothers come to his inn for some refreshment.
-Li Jun finds official document on the guards which confirms the exile is Song Jiang.
-Li Jun in fact has been waiting at the Xunyang River in hopes of meeting Song, whom he admires for his chivalry.
+Just as Li waits for his men to come help cut up the three, Li Jun and the Tong brothers come to his inn for some refreshments.
+Li Jun finds the official document on the guards which confirms the exile is Song Jiang.
+Li Jun in fact has been waiting at the Xunyang River in the hopes of meeting Song, whom he admires for his chivalry.
 Li Li immediately revives Song Jiang.
 They treat Song as an honoured guest until he leaves for Jiangzhou.

 Song Jiang later offends the Mu brothers (Mu Hong and Mu Chun) in the nearby Jieyang Town.
 While being pursued by the Mus, he and his escorts board the boat of the pirate boatman Zhang Heng.
 Midway across the river, Zhang wants to kill and rob the three.
-Just then Li Jun and the Tong brothers pass by in their boat and save Song in the nick of time.
+Just then Li Jun and the Tong brothers who were passing by in their boat are able to save Song in the nick of time.
 Surprised to hear that the fellow is Song Jiang, Zhang offers his apologies.

 In Jiangzhou Song Jiang is arrested and sentenced to death for writing a seditious poem on a wall in a restaurant.
 The outlaws from Liangshan Marsh rush to Jiangzhou and save him just when he is going to be beheaded.
-But they are stranded at a river bank.
+But are stranded at a river bank.
 Meanwhile, friends whom Song Jiang has made at the Jieyang region, led by Li Jun and including Tong Meng, are sailing to Jiangzhou to rescue him.
 They come upon the group and ferry them to safety.
 Together they head to Liangshan, where Tong Meng becomes one of the chieftains.